International development for impact

 Learn how to use tools for identifying international partners, stakeholders and publics, and identifying potential impacts, showing how a Theory of Change can be constructed from the bottom-up, based on impact goals identified in-country

-Discover tools that can enable GCRF teams to track planned impacts as well as opportunistic impacts as they arise
+Discover tools to track planned impacts as well as opportunistic impacts as they arise

 What does our training include?

 Each participant gets a pdf copy of Prof Reed’s acclaimed Research Impact Handbook and an e-handout pack with editable worksheets.
 Hard copies are available for any participant who would like one.
 Simply email firstname.lastname@example.org to request a copy sent directly to your home address.

 Two main modes of group interaction:

-Small group work works via Zoom’s break-out room function, with key insights reported back in plenary to the wider group
+Small group work via Zoom’s break-out room function, with key insights reported back in plenary to the wider group.

-Plenary discussion works via Zoom’s chat function in a two-part process.
+Plenary discussion is done via Zoom’s chat function in a two-part process.
 First everyone is asked to comment via chat (e.g. provide an answer to a provocative question, or ask a question of their own).
-Second, a sample of these is used to facilitate further in-depth discussion via commentary from Mark, followed by an open-mic session for those who want to take the discussion further
+Second, a sample of these is used to facilitate further in-depth discussion via commentary from Mark, followed by an open-mic session for those who want to take the discussion further.